-2015 - 2016 - In Tom Betts' series, "Fire Light," forms are subtly excited by the concept of flickering flames, which work to inspire a premier view of life's fantasies and youthful imagination.
+Forms are subtly excited by the concept of flickering flames, which work to inspire a premier view of life's fantasies and youthful imagination.
 Illusions of identity are unraveled using the linguistic archetype troughout this series, hypothesizing early origins of identity.

 Betts experiments with shadow shapes of simple desert subjects that have a primitive influence on evolutionary identity.
 The linguistic archetype created to understand the origins of identity is put to the test in this series, refining its structure.

 Betts draws from primordial concepts of evolution by pairing the still life with coastal shapes.
 From this series, triadic arguments unravel the concept of identity, requiring a more complex and unique framework of a linguistic archetype.

 String lights are veiled, illuminating their golden aura behind pastries and ice creams, reflecting moments of fading delight.

 Latin American influences of whimsical movement combine with magic realism, elevating string lights above and around traditional subjects alongside Asian influences relating the impact of mother nature as ornamental traditions that have washed ashore.

 Tea cups have broken into fragments, which hover in a frozen moment.
 Named after parts of the body, each also conveys a kind of futuristic sense of movement by way of invoking the body.

 Each cup floating in the gray sea - the Great Salt Lake, to be exact - is a kind of metaphoric portrait of the artist himself.
 These are empty vessels to be filled, in this case with all of the outside influences that become internalized to form one's identity.

 In the most evocative of traditional still life painting, Betts depicts cups and saucers on a shelf with jars of preserved fruit, warmly backlit, as though lights had been dimmed, and intertwined with delicate, festive strings of lights.